6 Australian vineyards (and a microbrewery) for sale right now

 Located with convenience at your fingertips and just 45 minutes from Hobart’s CBD, the former Panorama vineyard and contemporary winery is offered vacant with offices, a reception centre and a state-of-the-art bottling plant with a 300-barrel climate-controlled hall, as well as short-term holding income.

-More than nine hectares of the 23-hectare property is plented with 90 per cent pinot noir and 10 per cent chardonnay.
+More than nine hectares of the 23-hectare property is planted with 90 per cent pinot noir and 10 per cent chardonnay.
 A 90-metre deep bore helps water the vineyard, which produces 40 tonnes of “super premium fruit”.

 “Given the cool-climate terroir, this location is highly sought after by primary producers,” Elders says.

-Granite Belt Retreat, Stanthorpe, Qld
+Granite Belt Retreat, Stanthorpe, QLD

 Granite Belt Retreat is a boutique microbrewery, restaurant, and accommodation set up on almost 12 hectares in Stanthorpe, about three hours south-west of the Gold Coast, and has been crafting “refreshing and tasty” craft beers and ciders since 2012.